 Nothing cheers you up like searching for possible vacation destinations.
 The winter will be a lot more bearable with the prospect of a wonderful and sunny vacation.

 The shortest day was 21 December.
 From now on the days will get longer.
 Before you know it, you’ll be driving home from work in the daylight.

 Eating a salad in December just doesn’t feel right!
 And this instinct is in line with Ayurvedic wisdom, which tells us that our bodies and minds feel best if we change our eating habits according to the seasons.
 As winter comes, our digestive fires aren’t as strong, which means slow-cooked stews, soups, and warm meals are more nourishing and grounding.
 In the summer and spring months, our digestive fires are stronger, and can manage raw vegetables and cool foods eaten on the go.

 Helping others is an excellent way to feel better.
 Giving a compliment is a simple and effective way to accomplish that.
 Also, when you smile at someone, you often get a smile back.
 This generates positive energy which makes you feel happier.

 Being happy is something you can learn.
-Happiness is a process that needs continuous work and at the basis ingredient for happiness is gratitude.
-When your grateful for what you have got, you will feel happier.
+Happiness is a process that needs continuous work and the basic ingredient for happiness is gratitude.
+When you are grateful for what you have got, you will feel happier.
 Start a gratitude journal in which you write at least one thing you’re grateful for each day.

 Enjoy the season.
-Cold, dark nights that allow you to light up the fire place, burn candles and snuggle up on the couch to watch your favourite series.
+Cold, dark nights allow you to light up the fireplace, burn candles, and snuggle up on the couch to watch your favorite series.
 When we are huffing and puffing in the first heat wave of the year in, let’s say, 6 months from now, we’ll be longing for evenings like these.